robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-server-side-authentication-flow/README.md

 ### Server-side authentication flow
-The server-side authentication flow is used with admin APIs, as follows:
+The server-side authentication flow is used with `admin APIs`, as follows:
 1. Use admin APIs to create a user, as follows:
     ```bash
     aws cognito-idp admin-create-user \